 You’ll probably want your son or daughter to have souvenirs to remember their time at this event.
 Luckily, there will be many people (over 100 booths) at the event to accommodate your desire.
 If you pick something up for them, you may have time to connect with them during their free time.
 Your student should be able to give you a good idea what they want before the event.
 You can browse the merchandise here.

 Concession stands inside the stadium will be operating and prices will be what you would expect for an NFL game.
 There are also many restaurants in the area of the stadium.
 The food court at Circle Centre Mall is popular with the kids.
 Click here for Indy’s restaurant guide.

 Where to Stay?

 Some people stay at area hotels and others do Saturday as a one-day event.
 Hotels in downtown will be pricey — rates will drop as you get further outside of downtown.
 You need to reserve your rooms as early as possible — some people reserve for the following year when the event is over.

 Video and audio recording is prohibited.
 In the past, DVDs of our performances were available for purchase; however, due to ongoing negotiations regarding music rights, it is not known as of yet if these will be available in the future.

 Any still camera may be used.
 Family, friends, and fans may take still photos of BOA events for personal use only.
 The images may not be sold or otherwise distributed, without the written permission of Music for All.
 Any still camera (making film or digital still pictures) is allowed and may be used from the spectator seating area of any venue.
 Tripods or other similar equipment that may obstruct the view or path of travel of others in seating areas are also not allowed.

 What if I can’t go to Indianapolis due to work or other commitments?

 You’re in luck!
-Recently Music for All announced that live webcasts will be available for Super Regionals and for Grand Nationals.
+Live webcasts for Super Regionals and for Grand Nationals are available through FloMarching.
 Follow this link for further information on pricing, etc.